Gammer0909/QuickNotes/README.md

   **PLANNED FEATURES:**

-   1. Ability to make .txt files quickly, no paid subscription or notepad knowlege required.
+   1. Ability to make notes like Microsoft word, no paid subscription.
    2. **Bold**, _Italic_ and Underlined text.
    3. Clean and simple UI
    4. Ability to edit existing text files and save them as new ones.